 Tomatoes are packed with another carotenoid called lycopene.
 Interesting, lycopene has the ability to absorb ultraviolet light that hits your skin.
 Studies show that it actually has an SPF of about 1.4, so it works in synergy with sunscreen to protect your skin against the sun’s damaging rays.
 But, to get lycopene’s benefits, it’s best to cook your tomatoes.
 Cooking increases the bioavailability of the lycopene.
 Another option is to get lycopene from processed tomato sauces, like marinara sauce or ketchup.

 Red peppers are also rich in carotenoids, so you might assume they’re better for you cooked.
 However, they’re also one of the best sources of vitamin C, a heat unstable nutrient.
-If you need more vitamin C in your diet, enjoy red peppers raw.
+If you need more vitamin C in your diet, enjoy red peppers as raw vegetables.

 Another option is to supply add mustard sauce to broccoli.
 Mustard contains the enzyme myrosinase.
 However, the best source of myrosinase is broccoli sprouts.
 Even frozen broccoli is almost devoid of myrosinase because it’s processed with heat.
 Add raw broccoli to your salads to take the most advantage of broccoli.